How To Read Your Child’s Progress & Report Card

 4 – Distinguished- Student is exceeding the standard; they independently use their learning in new or challenging situations.

-A “4” is not the same as an “A”, and a “1” is not the same as an “F”
+Remember: A "4" is not the same as an "A", and a "1" is not the same as an "F".

 Tips To Help At Home

-- Read with your child daily and discuss what you read.
+• Read with your child daily and discuss what you read.

-- Have frequent conversations with your child: Start with, “What did you learn today?”
+• Have frequent conversations with your child.
+Start with, "What did you learn today?"